gts-software/infrastructure-playbooks/readme.md

 | backup_storage_key_id | Amazon AWS access key id | `7M1VGFL6...` |
 | backup_storage_secret_key | Amazon AWS secret access key | `HvbMb9v8dW...` |

+Please have a look at the following projects for further information and instructions:
+- [docker-backup](https://github.com/core-process/docker-backup): This service provides backup mechanisms for Docker containers.
+Container labels provide all container related backup configuration.
+- [logspout-loggly](https://github.com/iamatypeofwalrus/logspout-loggly): This is a log router for Docker containers that runs inside Docker.
+It attaches to all containers on a host, then routes their logs to Loggly.

 ## Manage a Cluster

 TODO